 For the 2017-2018 academic year, CALS awarded $377,575 to 336 undergraduate students.
 All full-time undergraduate students enrolled in or entering the College of Agricultural and Life Sciences or the Biological Engineering major are eligible to apply.

-Undergraduate scholarship applications for the 2017-2018 academic year closed on March 12, 2017.
+Undergraduate scholarship applications for the 2018-2019 academic year are due March 12, 2018.
 Applications will be reviewed by a faculty committee for evidence of scholarship; scholastic achievements, honors and awards; extracurricular activities; and professional potential.
 Awards will be made based on individual fund criteria and availability of funds.

-Graduate scholarship applications for the 2017-2018 academic year closed April 1, 2017.
+Graduate scholarship applications for the 2018-2019 academic year are due April 1, 2018.
 Applications will be reviewed by a faculty committee and awards will be made based on individual fund criteria and availability of funds.

 Frequently Asked Questions